 Three relevant aspects of differentiation

 It is relevant to adapt your courses on three important aspects.
-Research i shows that these aspects do have a positive impact on leaners’ motivation, learning quality and learning output.
+Research shows that these aspects do have positive impact on learners’ motivation, learning and output.i

-Is the student/pupil ready for the assignments you want to give him?
-Aren’t they too easy or difficult?
-It can help to provide assignments in different levels.
-Differentiation in function of readiness can lead to divergent differentiation.
-It is important to know which is the basic level that all the pupils have to reach.
+Is the student ready for the assignments you want to give him?
+Are they too easy or difficult?
+It can be useful to provide assignments in different levels.
+Differentiation at the service of everyone’s readiness can lead to divergent differentiation.
+It is important to know which is the basic level that all students have to reach.

-What does the pupil or student need to learn effectively?
+What does the student need to learn effectively?
 Learning needs can vary a lot.
-Taking into account the learning needs of your students can allow convergent differentiation: pupils take another path, but they will reach the same level at the end.
+Taking into account the learning needs of your students can allow convergent differentiation: students take another path, but they will reach the same level at the end.

-· others need some extra time, or a dictionary, a laptop with writing software for pupils with dyslexia, a calculator for pupils with counting problems, more structure, extra instruction time …
+· Giving extra time, a dictionary with writing software for students with dyslexia, a calculator for students with counting problems;

-Pupils are extra motivated when they can choose.
-Offering options and choices in your classroom doesn’t necessarily mean that at any moment, a pupil has to be able to choose what he or she does.
+Students are extra motivated when they can choose.
+Offering options and choices in your classroom do not necessarily mean that at any moment, a student has to be able to choose what he or she does.